olekgolus11/dental-website/README.md

-# Dental clinic website Project - Szymion Stomatologia
+# Dental clinic website Project

 This is my first ReactJS project